 Remuneration of the Executive Board and Supervisory Board

-Gordon Riske is Chief Executive Officer (CEO) and his responsibilities include strategy / business development, corporate communications, the corporate office, internal audit, compliance, KION Warehouse Systems, KION synergies / platforms, the North America region and the South America region.
-Since 15 January 2015, he has also been CEO of both the Linde Material Handling GmbH and the STILL GmbH brand companies and has assumed responsibility for quality.
+Gordon Riske is Chief Executive Officer (CEO) and his responsibilities include strategy/business development, corporate communications, corporate office, internal audit, compliance, KION Warehouse Systems, KION synergies/platforms (until 31 July 2015), the North America region and the South America region.
+On 15 January 2015, he also became CEO of both the Linde Material Handling GmbH and the STILL GmbH brand companies.
+He also assumed responsible for quality (until 31 July 2015).

 Bert-Jan Knoef stepped down from the Executive Board of KION GROUP AG on 15 January 2015.
 He was CEO and Labour Relations Director of the brand company STILL GmbH.
 He oversaw all cross-brand logistics activities and managed the intra-group logistics service provider, Urban.